Skip to main contentSkip to footer content

 Graduate Degree Programs

-M.S., M.P.S. or Ph.D. in Mycology and Forest Pathology
+M.S., M.P.S. & Ph.D. in EFB with Research Area in Mycology and Forest Pathology

 The study of Mycology and Forest Pathology provides opportunity in a broad range of specialties fundamental to the understanding of fungi and their interaction with other organisms, and for specializations in forest pathology.

-Graduate students in this program are provided with advanced preparation in the biology of fungi and in the concepts and practicalities of forest pathology.
+Graduate students focusing on this area of research are provided with advanced preparation in the biology of fungi and in the concepts and practicalities of forest pathology.
 Current research interests include; taxonomy and systematics of fungi; mycorrhizal ecology; biology of parasites and symbionts; growth, developmental biology, and ultrastructure of fungi; disease resistance in trees; genetic engineering; plant-pathogen interactions; fungal phylogenetics; molecular ecology; biodiversity and conservation of fungi.

-Students in this graduate area use a range of tools to address important questions pertaining to the above.
+Students will learn to use a range of tools to address important questions pertaining to the above.
 Students work with their faculty advisor to develop research projects, often combining both laboratory and field work.
 Coursework requirements are developed with the major professor and steering committee and are tailored to individual student project and career goals.

 Participating Faculty